Richard Knight (speedway rider): Career

 Knight, born in Cambridge, first rode in the British speedway leagues riding for Mildenhall Fen Tigers during the 1978 National League season.
-The following season he remained with Mildenhall but also appeared for Wimbledon Dons in the highest league.
+The following season, he remained with Mildenhall but also appeared for Wimbledon Dons in the highest league.

-He significantly improved his average with Mildenhall and by 1983, his last season with the club, he was averaging 8.98.
+Knight significantly improved his average with Mildenhall and by 1983, his last season with the club, he was averaging 8.98.
 It was in 1984, that his career received a major boost when he was signed by Ipswich Witches.
 The Suffolk club were one of the leading clubs in the world at the time and he contributed to a league and cup double winning season.

-His career continued to blossom and he was selected by England to represent them in the 1985 Speedway World Team Cup, where they reached the final and won the bronze medal.
+Knight's career continued to blossom and he was selected by England to represent them in the 1985 Speedway World Team Cup, where they reached the final and won the bronze medal.

 Knight joined King's Lynn Stars after the 1986 season and was the club's leading rider in 1987 and 1989.
 He also won the South African (Open) Championship in 1989.
 He would continue riding until the end of the 1994 season before he announced his retirement.
-He rode for Berwick Bandits form 1991 to 1992 and for King's Lynn again from 1993 to 1994.
+He rode for Berwick Bandits from 1991 to 1992 and for King's Lynn again from 1993 to 1994.

-In 2008, he returned to speedway to become Team Manager of Mildenhall Fen Tigers following the club's takeover in August of that year.
+In 2008, Knight returned to speedway to become Team Manager of Mildenhall Fen Tigers following the club's takeover in August of that year.